AMANDHAKAR191/AMANDHAKAR191/README.md

 ###

-<p align="left">My name is Aman Dakar and I'm a Software developer, from Bhilwara, Rajasthan</p>
+<p align="left">My name is Aman Dhakar and I'm a Software developer, from Bhilwara, Rajasthan</p>

 ###